 There is only so much air the heating unit can generate at once and the system has been designed to send the correct amount of air to each room.
 This is a balance that, when disrupted, can put undue strain on the unit, causing malfunctions and the need to repair more often.
 There will not be more warm air coming from the ducts through the rest of the house.

 Closing the vents also wastes energy by creating a pressure difference between the warmer parts of the house and the cooler parts, This will force the heating unit to stay on longer than if the vents were open, costing you money.

 Another common misconception is that if you crank up the thermostat, then the unit will heat your house faster.
 Turning up the temperature is not like stepping on the gas pedal: air doesn’t come out faster or hotter as the thermostat is set higher.

 Rather, this forces your heating unit to work harder, for longer.
 Again, only a certain volume of air comes out of the vents at a time, and it’s also a certain temperature.
 If the house is at 68ºF and want it to be 72ºF, it will reach that temperature at the same rate whether you set the thermostat to 72º or 85º.
 What ends up happening is that it reaches 72º and continues to work until it reaches 85º, an unnecessary and costly temperature.

-Keeping your house within a small, steady range of temperatures is the most cost-effective and energy-efficient way to run your heating unit.
+Keeping your house within a small, is the most cost-effective and energy-efficient way to run your heating unit.

 Using a Fireplace or Woodstove